microsoft/project-azua/README.md

 The underlying causal relationships behind data crucial for real-world decision making.
 However, discovering causal structures under incomplete information is difficult.
 Azua provide state-of-the-art solution based on graph neural nets, which is able to tackle missing value imputation and causal discovery problems at the same time.

+### 1.4 Causal inference given causal graph (CI)

+Once the causal structure of our problem is known, we can estimate average treatment effects (ATE) and conditional average treatment effects (CATE) using the DECI model.
+DECI supports non-linear relationships among variables of interest and is robust to the pressence of non-Gaussian noise.

+### 1.5 End-to-End causal inference (E2E)

+Azua supports simultaneous learning of the causal structure underlying our observations and the functional relationship between variables using the DECI model.
+This allows for simultaneous Causal Discovery (CD) and Causal Inference (CI), which we term End-to-End inference.
+Optionally, prior knowledge can be leveraged to aid the causal doscovery step.

 ## 2. Getting started